-MAP-21 calls for a "proactive public involvement process that provides complete information, timely public notice (45 days for amendments to the Public Participation Plan), full public access to key decisions, and support early and continuing involvement of the public in developing plans."
+The FAST Act calls for a "proactive public involvement process that provides complete information, timely public notice (45 days for amendments to the Public Participation Plan), full public access to key decisions, and support early and continuing involvement of the public in developing plans."
 In FY 2015, the RVMPO strengthened public participation in all of its planning activities through an update of its Public Participation Plan.
 Under this plan, the RVMPO seeks to increase opportunities for all segments of the community, including low-income, minority and disabled citizens, to participate in the metropolitan planning process.
 Implementation has included efforts to develop new visualization techniques for MTIP project selection including greater use of photographs in discussion of site locations and conditions, and posting on the web all applications and descriptive materials, and evaluation criteria and procedures.
 All applicants for RVMPO discretionary funds are asked to make presentations with visuals to each of the RVMPO's three committees.
 Presentation materials are posted on the RVMPO website.
-This use of the web represents an investment in expanded public involvement that will continue in FY2016.
+This use of the web represents an investment in expanded public involvement that will continue in FY2017.

-Also in FY2016, RVMPO will research and integrate successful non-traditional public engagement strategies currently being used by other MPO's as well as ODOT that could be used during the 2017-2042 RTP development.
+Also in FY2017, RVMPO will research and integrate successful non-traditional public engagement strategies currently being used by other MPO's as well as ODOT that could be used during the 2017-2042 RTP development as well as bringing the plan into compliance with any new requirements under the FAST Act.
 The MPO will look at ways to assess the effectiveness of public outreach efforts through surveys and social media.
 RVMPO historically relied on Open House events, but with only about 25 attendees these have become an expensive means of reaching a very small minority of RVMPO population.
 More effective outreach will be sought out and implemented.

-- Update of the RVMPO Public Participation Plan. - Fact sheets, project progress reports, newsletters, new visualization techniques and up-to-date website, non-traditional public engagement strategies, surveys, social media, and other activities as identified.
+- Update of the RVMPO Public Participation Plan to meet FAST Act requirements - Fact sheets, project progress reports, newsletters, new visualization techniques and up-to-date website, non-traditional public engagement strategies, surveys, social media, and other activities as identified. - Analysis of the demographics of public workshops and survey responses.